 In this alternate, future, reality, Hercules has a son with a mortal, alien woman named Layanna Sweetwater.
 This son grows up to be nearly the physical equal of Hercules.
 His name is Arimathes.
 After years of manipulation by his bitter mother, Arimathes becomes the ruler of an entire galaxy; a harsh and ruthless dictator.
 The young emperor harbors hatred and contempt for the father he never knew.
 Hatred and contempt for Hercules.
 Eventually the paths of Hercules and his young emperor son cross and the two decide to settle their issues man-to-man in unarmed combat.
 When the battle is over and the truth of Layanna Sweetwater's is revealed, Hercules and Arimathes put aside their differences deciding to make up for lost time by getting to know each other.
 Arimathes eventually goes on to father three children of his own, Hercules' three grandchildren, - Antonitus, Ursus and Juno.
 Due to their Olympian heritage, each of these grandchildren of Hercules inherit a specific godlike super-power.
 In this timeline Hercules is the savior of the planet/world called Wilamean and as such he commands much adoration and respect for having saved them from Galactus, the Devourer of Worlds.
 Unfortunately, again a time came when Hercules had to save them, and this time the entire Andromeda Galaxy, too, by sacrificing his own life.
 The danger was presented when Galactus became part of a massive black hole which threatened the entire galaxy.
 To save the galaxy, Wilamean and his own family, Hercules, true heroic fashion, flew into the black hole and detonated a white hole bomb which had the effect of reversing the black hole and restoring Galactus.
 Though Hercules ceased to exist in his typical form, in the process of freeing Galactus from the black hole, Hercules' essence combined with that of Galactus causing the creation of an new, separate being that would be known as the Bringer of Worlds: Cosmos.

-Hercules makes one more cameo appearance, again along with several other Avengers, in another animated Fantastic Four episode titled "Doomsday."
+Hercules makes one more cameo appearance, again along with several other Avengers, in "Doomsday," the series finale.
 In this episode Dr. Doom steals the power of the Silver Surfer and uses it in an attempt to rule Earth.
-Many heroes make cameos in this episode and Hercules is shown twice; once battling the cosmic-powered Dr. Doom and the other time monitoring Doom's activities with the other Avengers.
+Many heroes make cameos in this episode and Hercules is shown twice; once battling the cosmic-powered Dr. Doom, and the other time monitoring Doom's activities with the other Avengers.

 Hercules guest stars in "The Super Hero Squad Show" episode "Support Your Local Sky-Father" and is voiced by Jess Harnell.
 In this episode, Loki, the Asgardian God of mischief, disguised himself as Gyros, God of Pitas, and instigated Zeus into sending his son Hercules to Earth to battle Thor.
 After a brief battle between Hercules and Thor, Zeus and Odin show up and begin arguing about who is superior.
 Eventually they decide to hold a contest between Thor and Hercules on Olympus, home of Zeus and Hercules.
 Hercules and Thor (secretly accompanied by Reptil) go to Olympus and with Zeus and Odin present; the contest begins.
 After four challenges, Hercules and Thor were tied with two wins each.
 Thor won the fifth and final challenge and it was then that Loki revealed his plot, taking control of Zeus and Odin.
 With help from the Super Hero Squad, Hercules and Thor were able to defeat Loki and free their fathers.
 Returning to Earth, Hercules and Thor continued their rivalry, rocking out on their guitars while on the Helicarrier.
 When the Mayor of Super Hero City asked Hercules and Thor if he could film their performance, they threw him off of the Helicarrier.
 Hercules also appeared In the episode "So Pretty When They Explode," where he assisted Thor, Iron Man, Hulk, and She-Hulk on a mission to rescue Nova from Thanos.